natashahrycan/natashahrycan.github.io/content/_index.md

 ---
-description: I am a physics student at Universität Leipzig finishing her thesis.
-I work at ScaDS.AI and the Max Planck Institute of Mathematics, and soon I will be moving to Dresden to start my master's in Computer Modeling and Simulation at TU Dresden.
+description: Welcome!
+I am a physicist and this is where I share a bit of my life.
 ---

 <div style="padding-bottom: 20px;">